aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/trn1-arch.rst

-The Trn1.2xlarge instance size allows customers to train their models on a single Trainium device, which is useful for small model training, as well as for model experimentation.
-The Trn1.32xlarge and Trn1n.32xlarge instance size come with a high-bandwidth and low-latency NeuronLink-v2 device-to-device interconnect, which utilizes a 4D-HyperCube topology.
-This is useful for collective communication between the Trainium devices during scale-out training, as well as for pooling the memory capacity of all Trainium devices, making it directly addressable from each of the devices.
+The Trn1.2xlarge instance size allows customers to train their models on a single Trainium chip, which is useful for small model training, as well as for model experimentation.
+The Trn1.32xlarge and Trn1n.32xlarge instance size come with a high-bandwidth and low-latency NeuronLink-v2 chip-to-chip interconnect, which utilizes a 2D Torus topology.
+This is useful for collective communication between the Trainium chips during scale-out training, as well as for pooling the memory capacity of all Trainium chips, making it directly addressable from each of the chips.

-In a Trn1/Trn1n server, the Trainium devices are connected in a 2D Torus topology, as depicted below:
+In a Trn1/Trn1n server, the Trainium chips are connected in a 2D Torus topology, as depicted below:

 .. image:: /images/trn1-topology.png

-The Trn1/Trn1n instances are also available in an EC2 UltraCluster, which enables customers to scale Trn1/Trn1n instances to over 30,000 Trainium devices, and leverage the AWS-designed non-blocking petabit-scale EFA networking infrastructure.
+The Trn1/Trn1n instances are also available in an EC2 UltraCluster, which enables customers to scale Trn1/Trn1n instances to over 100,000 Trainium chips, and leverage the AWS-designed non-blocking petabit-scale EFA networking infrastructure.

 .. image:: /images/ultracluster-1.png